codello/setup-lilypond/README.md

 You can select the version using the (required) `lilypond-version` argument.
 The value can take several forms:

-- A specific version (e.g. `2.24.4`)
+- A major-minor version pair.
+The highest patch version available will be selected (e.g. `2.24`).
+This is the recommended usage.
 - A SemVer range of supported versions.
-The highes available version matching the range will be selected (e.g. `^2.24.0`)
+The highest available version matching the range will be selected (e.g. `^2.24.0`)
-- A major-minor version pair.
-The highes patch version available will be selected (e.g. `2.24`).
+- A specific version (e.g. `2.24.4`)
 - The special values `stable` or `development`.
-The highes available stable/development version will be selected.
+The highest available stable/development version will be selected.

 > [!WARNING]